 Rooted in the experiences from the Vietnam war era and other conflicts, the U.S. Army has started looking for the optimum military cartridge to create a one-caliber system.
 The new cartridge should have penetration capability of 7.62 NATO ball combined with the trajectory of the .300 Winchester Magnum and packed into a compact body not much bigger and heavier than the 5.56 NATO round.

-After few “6mm Optimum” prototypes, the ideal military caliber has grown up to 6.5 (.264 caliber) and 6.8mm (.270 caliber).
-The 6.8 was designed to offer excellent performance out of a shorter barreled rifle providing 40% more power than the standard 5.56 M855 load the military used that time.
+After a few “6mm Optimum” prototype cartridges, the ideal military caliber has increased to 6.5 (.264 caliber) and 6.8mm (.270 caliber).
+The 6.8 was designed to offer excellent performance out of a shorter barreled rifle—providing 40% more power than the standard 5.56 M855 load the military had been using at that time.

-Officially released by Remington Arms Company in 2003, this .270 military cartridge or the 6.8x43 was purpose-built to be used in A.R. platform rifles with minimal modifications, including a slightly larger bolt, special magazine, and replacement of the barrel.
+Officially released by Remington Arms Company in 2003, this .270 military cartridge or the 6.8x43 was purpose-built for A.R. platform rifles with minimal modifications, including a slightly larger bolt, special magazine, and barrel replacement.

 As the 6.8 SPC performs near its full potential with a shorter 16–18-inch barrel, it is a perfect cartridge for a short-barreled rifle (SBR).

 When Did the 6.5 Grendel Come Around?

 Like the 6.8 SPC, the story of the 6.5 Grendel begins in the same place: with the .223 Remington and the AR-15.